brycekellogg/tinycli/README.md

 # Tinycli

-Tinycli is a small C library for providing a simple command line interface to resource constrained embedded systems.
+Tinycli is a small C library for providing a simple command line interface for resource constrained embedded systems.
 The library is designed to be small, lightweight, and extremely portable while still containing a useful feature set for interacting with microcontrollers via a terminal interface.